Originally published September 16, 2024

 Sample Prompt: “Please create a logo using these recommendations”

-By embracing AI as a partner, we can enhance our creative capabilities, streamline workflows, and focus on what truly matters — delivering exceptional user experiences.
+Our roles as designers won’t be replaced with AI, but it will be important to understand how to best leverage AI as a partner in the design process.
+Mastering AI to better serve our users and clients is essential.
+By embracing AI as a partner, we can enhance our creative capabilities, streamline workflows, and focus on what truly matters: providing exceptional user experiences.

-The future of design lies not in resisting these technological advancements, but in mastering them to better serve our users and clients.
-As we continue to adapt, the possibilities for innovation are endless, and the role of the designer will be more crucial than ever in guiding the intersection of technology and human-centered design.
+As we adapt, the possibilities for innovation are endless.
+The role of designer will be more critical than ever.
+They will guide the intersection of technology and human-centered design.